 There was a time when transportation could be as glamorous, comfortable and as fun as the destination you were going to.
 Bedecked in lavish décor, the carriages of the Orient Express in the 1930s, maintained the same level of style and luxury as the Ritz Paris and the Pera Palace Hotel in Constantinople (Istanbul).
 On your route between the two hotels, there was no danger of experiencing a downgrade in opulence.
 Marked by glamour, haute cuisine, and smart passengers, the same can be said for air-travel in the ‘50s and ‘60s.
 It wasn’t just the glitz of this type of adventure, it was the little things such as the endless leg-room in your seats, zero overcrowding at airports, and minimal check-in times.
 Fast-forward to today and travelling has never been more stressful.
-Admittedly, restrictions imposed due to the pandemic do make things more complicated, but even before Covid-19 struck, the pitfalls of travel were plentiful.
+There's still some restrictions imposed due to the pandemic, and now strikes and staff shortages are causing additional chaos.
+And this is not counting general pitfalls of travel.
 The problematic elements of travel can be taken out of your control, but they can also be self-inflicted.
 Your choice of attire on the day can be the difference between a smooth journey and a distressing one.
 We’re also of the opinion at The Rake, that like the Golden Age of Travel, you should take enjoyment out of dressing stylishly, which doesn’t have to be at the expense of comfort.
-Here we dissect a few outfits that are well-suited to particular modes of transport.

 With around 9 million people frenetically moving around London and it being the height of summer – a trip on the tube to get to the airport can be intolerable.
 Dizzy from the onslaught of people in the muggy underground tunnels, and lugging heavy suitcases can leave you in a serious state of distress.
 Perspiration from your skin is inevitable, so avoid wearing shirts that don’t mask your sweat patches; light shades of grey, purple and blue are notorious for bringing on light embarrassment.
 It will be too hot for a lightweight jacket, which does pose a few problems in terms of storing items in secure pockets.
 The solution here is to opt for a breathable linen overshirt that features two bellows breast pockets, that securely close.
 By the time you’ve exited the tube station, it is likely that any garments in lighter tones will have gathered dirt, so it is best to stick with ultra-light trousers in darker shades.